Dental anesthesia: Differential diagnosis & management

 Unfavourable reactions to LA are commonly due to a hyperemotional response to a perceived danger within someone's mind, and it could be demonstrated in several ways.
 Examples are temporal loss of consciousness, sweating, flush, change in heart rate or blood pressure, panic attack, hyperventilation, of which may be mistaken as allergic reactions.
 When treating such patients, treat them with care and take into consideration their anxiety.
 During treatment if the patients feel faint or experiences a drop in blood pressure, lay them flat and keep their legs elevated in an attempt to restore their blood pressure.
 Loosen any tight clothing and keep the patients sugary food/drink after they regain consciousness.
 Reassure the patient.

 It is important to ensure that children and adolescents experience less anxiety and fear to aid acceptance of future dental treatment.
-A study compared different methods to increase the acceptance of delivery of local anaesthetics to patients aged between 2–16 years old.
+A study compared different methods to increase the acceptance of delivery of local anesthetics to patients aged between 2–16 years old.
 These methods included the use of; audiovisual distraction (using 3D video glasses), a "wand" (computerised injection device), practising hypnosis, electrical counter-stimulation (a form of distraction) and video modelling.
 However, the evidence was insufficient to support their use.